itznotaditya/voyant/README.md

 Use the settings icon to filter by category (food, historic sites, nature, etc.).
 Click on map previews to explore locations interactively.

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you'd like to change.

-## License

-MIT - see [LICENSE](LICENSE) for details.

 ## Acknowledgments